 There's a reason surgical staff wear masks in the operating room, but it's mostly so that doctors and nurses don't infect patients—not the other way around.
 Masks might help where there's splatter, coughing, sneezing, or other temporary conditions that could possibly transmit a bug via moisture droplets.
 But extremely fine mist can still get around masks, and eyes are another possible entry point.

-Even specialized respirators with fancy filters haven't shown themselves to be very much more effective than simple masks when used by the general population.
+Specialized medical industry masks (N95 types) and respirators with fancy filters haven't shown themselves to be very much more effective than simple masks when used by the general population.
 A big reason for this?
 We're only human.
-It's hard to wear an awkward, stuffy mask for hours with perfect sanitary protocol.
+Professionals use protocol, but it's hard for an average person to wear an awkward, stuffy mask for hours with perfect sanitary procedures.
 We usually try to touch our faces with our hands—studies show that we touch our faces, on average, 23 times an hour, and nearly half of those times, we touch mucous membranes that can absorb contagions.

 So even though a person has a mask on, touching the face with unwashed hands just once could be all a virus needs to jump on board.